February 19, 2026

 The expectation is no longer about who you’re talking to.

-It’s about whether the system remembers.
+It’s whether the system remembers.

 Why does repeating yourself feel so frustrating to a customer?

-Because repetition signals failure.
+Because repetition means failure.

 That tells us something critical:

 Traditional CCaaS (Contact Center as a Service) architectures were never designed for continuous memory across interactions.
-They were designed for routing, queuing, and resolution—often in isolation from one another.
+They were designed for routing, queuing, and resolution, often in isolation from one another.

 More recently, many organizations have layered AI on top of these systems.
 The result can look impressive on the surface: faster responses, automated tasks, shorter handle times.